pordonez/loopback-url-based-access-control/README.md

 LoopBack also provides the ability to define access controls on models via Roles and ACLs.
 The access control feature works at the model level.
-That is, for a particular model type, LoopBack supports the ability to specify which users or roles have access and the type of access to that particular model or type.
+That is, for a particular model or type, LoopBack supports the ability to specify which users or roles have access and the type of access to that particular model or type.

 While access control at the granularity of a model is nice, I wanted to be able to specify access control at the URL level.
-That is, for a particular URL, I wanted to be able to specify which users have access to that URL and sub URLs and what type of access.
+That is, for a particular (RESTful) URL, I wanted to be able to specify which users have access to that URL and sub URLs and what type of access.

-This repository serves as a sample implementation for URL-level access control.
+This repository serves as a sample implementation for URL-based access control.

 *Note that a better solution for URL level access control